 - Can we hold back water to help reduce downstream flooding?

-- Gather an evidence base (2020 – 2021) – Collection of data on the current status of the freshwater environment through the establishment of a monitoring programme for wetland plants & freshwater invertebrates and water quality.
+We collected data on the current status of the freshwater environment.
+This involved establishing a monitoring programme for wetland plants and freshwater invertebrates, as well as water quality.

-- Install intervention measures (2022) – Working with landowners and farmers to install a series of intervention measures across the impact catchment, aiming to improve biodiversity, water quality and reduce flood peaks.
-Examples of intervention measure can be viewed below.
+We worked with landowners and farmers to install a series of intervention measures across the impact catchment, aiming to improve biodiversity, water quality and reduce flood peaks.